jgraph/www.diagrams.net-source/_posts/2021-09-22-import-gliffy-online.md

 You can choose to save back to your computer or to one of the cloud storage options, Google Drive, OneDrive, Dropbox, Github or Gitlab.

 If you're worried about trusting SaaS vendors with your data, when they can change usage terms at any time, we have a [desktop app under our draw.io brand](https://get.diagrams.net).
-Note that it cannot import Gliffy files, but once imported using the online app, you can open, edit and save your files with limitations for free.
+Note that it cannot import Gliffy files, but once imported using the online app, you can open, edit and save your files without limitations for free.